Feel Good (It's Alright)

 "Feel Good (It's Alright)" is a song by the British deep house production duo Blonde with vocals by the English recording artist Karen Harding.
 The song was released in the United Kingdom as a digital download on 14 August 2015 through FFRR Records and Parlophone.
 The song samples the 1992 song "You Make Me Feel Good" by J.K.

 Music video

-A music video to accompany the release was released onto YouTube on 14 August 2015 with a total length of three minutes and seventeen seconds.
+A music video to accompany the release was released on YouTube on 14 August 2015 with a total length of three minutes and seventeen seconds.